Introduction

 We believe the largest obstacle to the mass adoption of cryptocurrencies is price volatility.
 Cryptocurrencies, unlike fiat currencies, do not have a central bank to implement monetary policy focused on stabilizing purchasing power.
 Thus, changes in demand induce massive price fluctuations.
 The decentralized model to price discovery has made the majority of existing cryptocurrencies nothing more than stocks or commodities, valued on psychology, traded on unregulated stock markets, and susceptible to manipulation.
 The lack of price stability has prevented credit and debt markets from forming because volatility incurs a premium.
 While the rest of the industry focuses on transaction throughput and smart contracts, we focus on solving price stability to realize the economic capabilities that the blockchain enables.

-In this paper, we introduce Centric Rise, a cryptocurrency with low-volatility, and predictable returns.
+In this paper, we introduce Centric Rise, a cryptocurrency with predictable returns.

-Each unit of Centric Rise is pegged to trade for a predetermined and increasing value over time, denominated in USD.
-This model is similar to the monetary policy executed by central banks, except as a protocol-enforced algorithm, with economy experts initially acting as oracles to the blockchain and transparently setting the price a year in advance.
+Each unit of Centric Rise is pegged to trade for a predetermined and increasing value over time, denominated in CNS.
+This model is similar to the monetary policy executed by central banks, except as a protocol-enforced algorithm, with economy experts initially acting as oracles to the smart contract and transparently setting the price 90 days in advance.
 For this reason, in the near term, Centric can be understood as implementing a transparent central bank with predictable price growth.

 Centric Rise is a new class of digital currency that does not match with existing coins or stablecoins.
 It is not a fully free-traded token, and it does not meet the standard definition of a stablecoin, either.
 Centric’s nominal value is steady but does experience “effective” price fluctuations due to its freely traded ecosystem token, Centric Swap (CNS).
 The nominal value is supported through its predicted price progression as well as the ecosystem of applications that use Centric Rise as their currency.
-Through these methods, Centric Rise addresses the volatility and price fluctuations experienced by first-generation virtual currencies such as Bitcoin and Ethereum, without being dependent on an underlying asset such as the USD or gold.
+Through these methods, Centric Rise aims to addresses the volatility and price fluctuations experienced by first-generation digital currencies without being dependent on an underlying asset such as the USD or gold.
 By eliminating the dependency on the stability of other assets, Centric Rise is markedly different from any other digital asset that has so far been launched.

 To provide liquidity on the free market in the early stages, Centric Rise has issued a freely traded token known as Centric Swap.
-Centric Swap is a low-volatility, zero-sum cryptocurrency, created and destroyed on-demand to facilitate the liquidity of Centric Rise.
-Users may obtain Centric Swap by buying it from licensed brokers, exchanges, or by converting Centric Rise to Centric Swap using the decentralized and immutable Centric convert protocol.
-Centric Swap is pegged to 1.00 USD worth of Centric Rise on the convert protocol but is not backed by any assets, setting it apart from stablecoins.
+Centric Swap is a zero-sum cryptocurrency, created and burnt on-demand to facilitate the liquidity of Centric Rise.
+Users may obtain Centric Swap by buying it from licensed brokers, exchanges, or by converting Centric Rise to Centric Swap on the CNR smart contract.

-Centric Rise is designed for individuals, businesses, and governments who want to use a manipulation proof currency that is not speculative.
-The design of Centric Rise is catered to mass adoption, ease of use and limitless application.
+Centric Rise is designed for individuals, businesses, and governments who want to use a manipulation-proof currency with a set rate of inflation.
+The design of Centric Rise is catered to mass adoption, ease of use, and limitless application.
 Partnerships, apps, and utilities will increase value, transaction volume, and utility.
 Through application, integration, and partnerships, market demand will increase organically.

 Fiat currencies are under threat in many jurisdictions.
 The move to a cashless society favors control by financial institutions and governments, rather than the people.
 Because of this, it’s no wonder that people are looking for safe alternatives to store their money, but the current cryptocurrency market is not yet showing it can be relied upon.

 Centric Rise is a cryptocurrency built on an entirely new economic model, designed with two major advantages over other currencies.
 First, the value is designed to increase hourly.
-Second, an ecosystem of apps, dApps, and services architectured to provide utility and demand.
+Second, an ecosystem of apps, dApps, and services is architected to provide utility and demand.

 Cryptocurrencies are rarely relied on for everyday transactions.
 Possibly because they have, so far, been expensive, slow, and cumbersome to manage.